Introduction to File Handling in Java

 File fileObj = new File("file.txt");

-How does File Handling work?
+How does file Handling work?

 In Java, File handling takes place by streaming concepts.
-Input/Output operations on a file perform through the streaming.
+Input/Output operations on a file perform through streaming.
 Stream refers to a sequence of data.

 In java, Stream is of two types: